CaSE has drawn up a list of those MPs and Lords with an interest or background in science, technology, engineering or maths (STEM) in Parliament.

 David Willets, MP for Havant, is the minister for Universities and Science.
 Prior to the 2010 election, Willetts served in a variety of roles including shadow minister for Education and Skills, and Innovation, Universities and Skills.
 He is a visiting fellow at Nuffield College, Oxford and governor of the Ditchley Foundation which aims to advance international learning and promote discussion of international issues.

-Shadow Minister for Universities and Science
+Shadow Minister for Universities, Science and Skills

 Chair of POST